Who is China Spree Travel?

 I received my travel documents but cannot locate all airline segments, did I miss anything?

-We use double guiding system to ensure your maximum safety and convenience while you are in China.
+We use a double guiding system to ensure your maximum safety and convenience while you are in China.
 For a tour group with 10 travelers or more, a professional China Spree National Guide (a Chinese national) will be assigned to accompany the group throughout mainland China, supervising the work performed by local agencies and smoothing over any possible difficulties along the trip.

-In addition to your national guide, a local guide is assigned along the trip in each destination to provide in-depth tour services to you and offer assistance on local tour arrangements.
+In addition to your national guide, a local guide is assigned in each destination to provide in-depth tour services to you and offer assistance on local tour arrangements.
 Sometimes, your National Guide may also act as your local guide in the city where he/she is from, provided he/she has a local tour guide license and is eligible to do so.

 If the group size is under 10, the tour will be locally guided, from arrival to departure, with a local guide in each destination area or city.
 Your local guide will offer professional services of local tour arrangements and will be at your service while you are in his/her city, taking care of your accommodation, sightseeing tours, meals, transportation and transfers.
 Your local guide will assist you with airport check-in at the conclusion of your local tour, and see you safely take off before he/she can go home.
 You will be flying on your own from city to city.
 Most airports in China are newly built, equipped with modern facilities with instructions in both Chinese and English including the airline boarding notice.
 You should have no confusion or difficulty during transit from city to city without an accompanying tour guide.